-This is the document that outlines the rights all people around the world should have.
-It was adopted by the UN in 1948.
-At the time, only 58 countries were part of the UN.
-At the vote, no country voted against the Declaration.
-Every year, on 10 December, is the Human Rights Day which celebrates the adoption of this document.
+- ✓ This is the document that outlines the rights all people around the world should have. - ✓ It was adopted by the UN in 1948.
+At the vote, no country voted against the Declaration. - ✓ Every year, on 10 December, is the Human Rights Day which celebrates the adoption of this document.